 Our blue print (DNA) is a remarkably stable molecule.
 So much so, that traces of it can persist upwards of a million years in the right circumstances.
 This is something we are involved at the forefront of studying producing world-class research (Kistler et al 2017).
 For this reason eDNA has become increasingly used in the realm of conservation.
 Indeed, in our research we have found eDNA and been able to reconstruct environments from Mesolithic Britain, again at the forefront of the field (Smith et al. 2015), and our research continues to reconstruct the palaeolandscapes in the sea surrounding the UK, from DNA sequences (Lost Frontiers).
-We are also at the forefront of reconstrcting entire genomes from thousamds of years ago (Kistler et al. 2018).
+We are also at the forefront of reconstructing entire genomes from thousands of years ago (Kistler et al. 2018).
 We track the minutest traces of DNA through time that can be found.

 So why use DNA sequences?
 DNA is a code, it is also a unique identifier.
 You cannot be sure of the origin of the DNA you have, until you read the DNA sequence, only at that point do you have a proof.
 There is no more accurate way of knowing what organism you are dealing with than reading its DNA sequence.